 - The customer requires senior and junior services, which are priced fundamentally different and therefore do not have the same value.

 - The customer wants to pay for travel expenses using the prepaid hours.

 - You end up spending more hours than purchased and must ask the customer for new hours afterwards.

 - The auditor wants a statement of work in progress for these contracts, which may be a complex calculation, if you do not do it systematically.

 - The customer wants a monthly statement of the consumption of prepaid hours, which may be time consuming and cause discussions about the time consumptions.

 Although these contracts indicate the use of hours, financially speaking it is just a prepayment which is depreciated as the debt to the customer is settled.

 The advantage is that you financially get a prepayment and thereby are secured an income.
 If you agree on that one hour corresponds to one voucher, it is straightforward to control the prepaid hours.
 You may even be able ask the customers for additional hours ahead of time.

-Next week, I will continue on the topic contract management and describe the contract types On-account invoicing with end-balancing and On account invoicing with periodic balancing (continuous contracts).
+Next week, I will continue on the topic automated project invoicing and describe the contract types On-account invoicing with end-balancing and On account invoicing with periodic balancing (continuous contracts).

 If you want to read more about contract management in consultancies, you can find more information in this whitepaper.